richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 The formal record of an organization's standards-related activity shall include at least the following:

-- the charter of the organization (or a defining document equivalent to a charter);
+- The charter of the organization (or a defining document equivalent to a charter);

-- complete and accurate minutes of meetings;
+- Complete and accurate minutes of meetings;

-- the archives of Working Group electronic mail mailing lists; and
+- The archives of Working Group electronic mail mailing lists; and

-- all written contributions from participants that pertain to the organization's standards-related activity.
+- All written contributions from participants that pertain to the organization's standards-related activity.

 As a practical matter, the formal record of all Internet Standards